 What is Oxycodone?

-Oxycodone is a prescription medication used to treat moderate to severe pain.
-It is available in both immediate-release and extended-release versions, giving patients more effective alternatives.
+Oxycodone is a prescription medication for pain that is moderate to severe.
+It is available in both an immediate-release version and an extended-release version.
+These versions offer to patients more effective alternatives.
 Oxycodone functions by modifying how the brain and nervous system interpret pain.
 When used according to directions by a doctor, Oxycodone can be used more frequently for chronic pain or as required for severe pain.
 It can become addictive if used in excess or more frequently than recommended.
 It is used to treat a wide range of pain conditions and is currently one of the most commonly prescribed opioids worldwide.

 How Oxycodone Works: